nextcloud/documentation/user_manual/sync_windows10.rst

 After following all these steps, your Nextcloud calendar should synchronize.
 If not, check your username and password.
 Otherwise, repeat these steps.

-**NOTE: You will not be able to synchronize your calendar if you have TOTP (Time-based One Time Password) authentication enabled.
+**NOTE: You will not be able to synchronize your calendar if you have two-factor authentication enabled.
 Follow the steps below to get an app password that can be used with the Calendar client app:**

 1. Log into Nextcloud.
 Click on your user icon, then click on "settings".